Capacity building training in Maryland

 Networking Mixer: 5:00 - 6:00 pm

 Enjoy selected beers and wine from our hosted bar while you 'talk shop' with fellow activists and speakers.
-To obtain tickets for this event in advance,
+To obtain tickets for this event in advance, go to the event website.
+Seating is limited and expected to sell out.

 ------------------